 Welcome to a brand new, exciting term!
 Below is some key information that you might need to refer to as the year progresses.
 Please feel free to talk to us at the end of the school day if you have any other questions or queries, or call the office if you wish to book an appointment to see us.

 Our PE lessons are on Tuesday and Friday.
 Our lessons on Tuesdays will be swimming at Burnt Mill so children will need a full swimming kit.
-On Fridays, children are expected to have full PE kits, which has their names on, on these days.
+On Fridays, children are expected to have full PE kits, which has their names on..
 Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder and wetter children will need both.
 Earrings must be taken out before PE lessons, either by the parent or the child- staff are not permitted to do this.
 Long hair must be tied back.

 It is expected that children are heard to read at home for at least 20 minutes.
 Your child must have completed the book and have their reading diary signed in order for their book to be changed.
 It is important to check your child’s understanding of what they are reading, especially as they begin to read longer and more complex books.
 This can be done through discussing the book with your child and through questioning them about specific aspects after or during reading.